-- Drawing an image is very fast because no pixel conversion is required at runtime; - Supports alpha encoding when display pixel format allow it.
+- Drawing an image is very fast because no pixel conversion is required at runtime. - Supports alpha encoding when the display pixel format allows it.

 • No compression: the image size in bytes is proportional to the number of pixels.

 image1:display